Williamug/dev-time-tracker/README.md

 # Dev Time Tracker

-A VS Code extension that tracks your development time, provides productivity insights, and helps maintain healthy coding habits.
+Dev Time Tracker is an extension that helps developers track their productivity while coding.
+It tracks time spent on projects, provides insights into code quality, and offers health-related reminders to maintain a healthy work-life balance.

 ## Features